-In this post, we outline the most effective hygiene essentials, as well as which ones you can leave at home, how to keep as clean as you can in the wild, and how to deal with certain health hazards resulting from letting things slide.
-Most importantly, we’ll give you the goods you need to stay clean while still being mindful of the environment.
+Below, we outline the most effective hygiene essentials, which you can leave at home, how to stay as clean as possible in the wild, and how to address certain health hazards that result from letting things slide.

-Backpacking Hygiene Essentials
+Hygiene Essentials to Pack

-When you’re trying to shave ounces off your pack weight it can be hard to decide what gear makes the cut in terms of personal hygiene.
-Below we outline what we bring along on every backcountry trip and what we leave behind.
+When you’re trying to shave ounces off your pack weight, it can be hard to decide what gear makes the cut in terms of personal hygiene.
+Below, we outline what we bring along on every backcountry trip and what we leave behind.

 HAND SANITIZER

-Keeping your hands clean is imperative to your health in the backcountry.
-We’ll just say it – it limits the spread of fecal matter from your hand to your mouth and reduces the chance of contracting giardia – a truly unfortunate parasitic infection contracted from ingesting solid waste (or water containing infected solid waste).
-We always keep a small one ounce container of unscented, alcohol-based gel hand sanitizer in our hipbelt pocket for easy access.
-Since they kill germs on the surface of the skin, the CDC warns that hand sanitizers are not as effective when hands are visibly dirty or greasy, so give them a quick water bottle rinse first if they’re extra grimy.
-Also, remember your fingernails, where bacteria can hide.
+We keep a small one-ounce container of unscented, alcohol-based gel hand sanitizer in our hipbelt pocket for easy access.
+Since they kill germs on the surface of the skin, the CDC warns that hand sanitizers are not as effective when hands are visibly dirty or greasy, so wash and scrub your hands with a water bottle rinse first if they’re visibly grimy.
+Also, keep your fingernails trimmed because that’s where bacteria can hide.

 BIODEGRADABLE SOAP